adamokasha/algorithms-data-structures/algorithms/selection-sort/selection-sort.md

 ## Description

 As the name implies, selection sort works by selecting an item in the list and comparing it to another item and making a swap if the items are ordered incorrectly.
-Selection sort works by sorting the smallest items into position first.
+Unlike bubble sort, selection sort works by sorting the smallest items into position first.

 ## Implementation